ahban/VideoSuperpixels/README.md

 ## Requirements

 1. Matlab >= 2015a
+2. The code have been tested on OpenCV 2.4.10.
 2. Currently we support only Windows x64.

 ## Compile

 **It is strongly recommand to use the original binaries directly.
 Please do not try to bring troubles to yourself.**

-If you really want to compile the code, please read the script of `compileme.m` .
+If you really want to compile the code, please read the script of `src\compileme.m`.

 ## Contact
 If you have any questions, please email me at `sawpara at 126.com`, or create an issue in this repository.